FakeModz/FakeModz/README.md

-- 👋 Hi, I’m @FakeModz
+- 👋 Hi, I’m @FakeModz AKA Panjul
-- 👀 I’m interested in ngoding mengkoding
+- 👀 I’m interested in Roblox Script
-- 🌱 I’m currently learning JavaScript, C++
+- 🌱 I’m currently learning JavaScript, C++, Lua
 - 💞️ I’m looking for donation hahaha
 - 📫 How to reach me?
-Youtube : Fakemodz YT
+Discord: Fakemodz AKA Panjul

 <!---
 FakeModz/FakeModz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.